 Spur Grommets: We use marine grade, rolled-rim type "spur" grommets which are common to sailmaking.
 The inner ferrules are extra thick with smooth, round radii to prevent damage to the canvas.
 The outer bezels have 'teeth' to prevent slippage.
 They are constructed of rust-proof, non-magnetic solid brass, available with or without bright nickel plating.

 Lanyard Sliders: All M&B bag lanyards are fitted with a copper slider, which can be used to keep the bag securely closed in every position (even upside down).
 Each slider is custom made to fit, right here at the M&B shop.
 They are 100% pure solid copper; which is rustproof and non-magnetic.

 Ropes: We carry several types of rope, which are normally selected depending on what's best for the item and the application.
-However by special request, any rope can be substituted on any of our bags.
-There's no charge - just send us a note with your order.

 - Vintage New England Rope is a premium, 3-strand yacht rigging rope with a traditional hemp color.
 It has a 2000# average tensile strength, yet it's very soft to the touch.
 Because of it's consistency, this rope interacts well with our copper sliders and runs through grommets smoothly.
 It is standard on most of our bags.

 Natural Hemp: Our hemp rope is 100% pure, manufactured by Langman Ropes in Holland (est. 1638).
 This rope is very soft - not scratchy like sisal rope or manilla.
 Hemp has a fuzzy texture that tends to shed fibers during the 'break-in' phase when new, but it is the oldest and most traditional type of rope available.